BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_a_Transaction_with_Data.md

-# 6.3: Sending a Raw Transaction with Data
+# 6.3: Sending a Transaction with Data

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.